David-Seis/SecureYourAzureData/SQLSecurity/00 - Pre-Requisites.md

 - **A Microsoft Windows 10 or Higher Workstation**: For this workshop, you will use a Microsoft Windows system as the base workstation, although Apple and Linux operating systems can be used in production.
 You'll see instructions for multiple options, from a physical system you have administrative access on, to Virtual Machines you can use for free on Windows, Linux and Apple systems.
 You can also use a VM in the cloud provider of your choice.
 - **Microsoft Azure**: This workshop uses the Microsoft Azure platform for the cloud database and the Microsoft Defender products.
 You can also host your workstation there if desired.
 You can use a free Azure account, an MSDN Account, your own account, or potentially one provided for you, as long as you can create about $100.00 (U.S.) worth of assets.
 - **SQL Server Developer Edition**: An installation of the SQL Server Developer Edition, the Database Engine feature.
-- **Microsoft Azure SQL DB**: A Microsoft Azure SQL Database (smallest edition) allows for testing and exploration of SQL Server security on that platform.
+- **Microsoft Azure SQL Database**: A Microsoft Azure SQL Database (smallest edition) allows for testing and exploration of SQL Server security on that platform.
 - **Microsoft Azure Defender Account**: This is the primary tool from Microsoft for securing and reporting on security for your on-premises and in-cloud environments.
 - **Python**: A simple set of Create, Read, Update and Delete (CRUD) applications to show traffic to and from the on-premises and in-cloud environments.